-We are developing a diverse pipeline of product candidates for both large market and rare diseases, including patient populations that other genetic medicines are unable to address.
-Our initial product candidates are focused on the following therapeutic areas: ophthalmology, pulmonology and cardiology.
+We are developing a diverse pipeline of product candidates.
+Our lead product candidates are focused on large market ophthalmology, pulmonology, and cardiology.
 Each of our product candidates leverages a targeted and evolved vector we invented through our Therapeutic Vector Evolution platform.
 Our strategy has been to build a diversified product pipeline to maximize our probability of technical success, while leveraging the modularity of our vectors to create therapeutic area product portfolios efficiently from a single vector.
-Below is a summary of our wholly-owned product candidate pipeline:
+Below is a summary of our product candidate pipeline: